KaisenAmin/c_std/README.md

 - `Turtle`: The Turtle Graphics library in C provides functions for drawing shapes and lines using a "turtle" that moves around the screen.
 Inspired by the Python `turtle` module, this library allows C developers to easily create graphics and animations.

+- `HttpRequest and HttpResponse` :The Http library provides functionality for creating and handling HTTP servers and clients.
+It includes support for routing, request parsing, response generation, and handling various HTTP methods (GET, POST, etc.).
+This library simplifies the development of web-based applications in C, enabling easy integration of HTTP functionality into C projects.

 Each module in the project comes with a `.c` source file, a `.h` header file, and a `README.md` file.
 These README files offer detailed explanations of each module's functionality, usage examples, and any other relevant information, ensuring that developers can easily understand and utilize the components of the library.

 ## Compilation and Execution